 One of the significant areas where restaurants lose out on a lot of money is internal thefts and pilferage.
 The lack of automation and reporting often leads to rising costs.
 There are multiple ways internal thefts happen in restaurants, and the restaurant owners are not able to identify the point where the thefts are occurring.
 For example, dishonest staff members can alter the number of sales that happened on a particular day and pocket the billed amount for themselves, or keep certain inventory items for themselves.
 One way to control this is to assign roles and permissions for each activity and keep a strict view of the daily reports.

-Your restaurant management software could also fight the odds of theft and possibilities of pilferage in your restaurant.
-The Anti-theft module of a proper restaurant POS helps you manage your staff activities, and checks on the loopholes present in the operations of any restaurant or bar.
+A robust restaurant management software would help your restaurant in fighting against the odds of theft and pilferage.
+The Anti-theft module would help your restaurant in managing the staff activities, and keep a check on the loopholes present in the operations of any restaurant or bar.

 9. Daily and Weekly Reporting To Keep Track Of Restaurant Costs